Gladys Spellman

-Gladys Noon Spellman (born Gladys Blossom Noon; March 1, 1918 – June 19, 1988) was an American educator who served as the U.S. representative for Maryland's 5th congressional district from January 3, 1975, to February 24, 1981, when her seat was declared vacant after she fell into a coma the previous year.
+Gladys Noon Spellman (born Gladys Blossom Noon; March 2, 1918 – June 19, 1988) was an American educator who served as the U.S. representative for Maryland's 5th congressional district from January 3, 1975, to February 24, 1981, when her seat was declared vacant after she fell into a coma the previous year.
 She was a member of the Democratic Party.

 Early life

-Spellman was born Gladys Blossom Noon in New York City and attended Eastern and Roosevelt high schools in Washington, D.C.
-She graduated from George Washington University, Washington, D.C., and graduate school with the United States Department of Agriculture.
+Spellman was born Gladys Blossom Noon in New York City and attended Eastern High School and Roosevelt High School in Washington, D.C.
+She graduated from George Washington University and the graduate school within the United States Department of Agriculture.

-Spellman became a teacher, and taught in Prince George's County, Maryland, schools.
+Spellman began her career as an elementary school teacher, teaching in Prince George's County, Maryland, schools.
 A consummate politician, Spellman was part of the wave of young, new suburban dwellers who moved to Prince George's County from Washington and elsewhere in the years after World War II, and that group remained her constituency throughout her political career.

 Teacher and county politician

-During the 1950s and 1960s, Spellman was a teacher and president of the PTA for Happy Acres Elementary School (renamed the Gladys Noon Spellman Elementary School in 1991) and a civic association activist as a young mother and housewife in Cheverly.
+During the 1950s and 1960s, Spellman was a teacher and president of the PTA for Happy Acres Elementary School (renamed the Gladys Noon Spellman Elementary School in 1991), a civic association activist as a young mother and housewife in Cheverly as well as chairwoman of the National Mental Health Study Center.
 Her activities led to leadership positions in the reform movement that seized control of the Prince George's County government during the 1960s, ousting the old guard Democratic organization that had managed affairs in Prince George's for decades.

 Spellman was active in the fight for a home rule charter form of government for Prince George's.
 In 1962, running on a reform slate, she served as a member of the Prince George's County Board of Commissioners from 1962 to 1970.
 She served two years as chairman, effectively the head of the county's government.
 After the establishment of the County Council, Spellman served as councilwoman at large from 1971 to 1974.
 She was appointed by President Lyndon B. Johnson to the Advisory Commission on Intergovernmental Relations in 1967 and was awarded the highest honor that could be bestowed by county officials nationwide when she became the first woman elected president of the National Association of Counties in 1972.